 It can also be emailed by a secure, electronic transmission service to email@example.com.

-Yes, applicants who graduated from a regionally accredited master’s program (that is not accredited by CACREP) are required to complete one additional step in the certification process.
+Yes, applicants who graduated from an institutionally accredited master’s program (that is not accredited by CACREP) are required to complete one additional step in the certification process.
 After you pass the NCE and graduate, you have three years to complete and submit documentation of 3,000 hours of counseling work experience and 100 hours of direct counseling supervision completed over a minimum of 24 months.
 This will be the final step in completing your board certification.
 You can submit your documentation once NBCC has reviewed and verified an official transcript by logging into your ProCounselor account, clicking on My Open applications and then on Submit for Review.

 You will be receiving notification of your status via email shortly.
 You are welcome to contact us at firstname.lastname@example.org to clarify your certification status.

 Your NCE or NCMHCE scores will not automatically be sent to your state board if you took the exam as a part of your NCC application.
 To order an official copy of your scores for state licensure or a third-party agency.
 You can login to your ProCounselor account to request a score verification from the online store.
 Please refer to the NBCC Test Score Release Policy for more information.

 You can send your transcript as long as it is in an official sealed envelope from your school.
 If you receive your transcript from your school, do not open it before sending it to us.
 You can also have your transcript sent directly to email@example.com from a secure electronic transmission service.